louise-decombe/umami-api/README.md

     $ php bin/console d:m:m
     $ symfony serve

-You can now go to https://localhost
+You can now go to your https://localhost
+If you want to see the API and try it got to the /api route.
+You can register a user, navigate through the admin panel and load fixtures.

 You can also visit the api, quickly deployed thanks to Heroku at this address :